nuraeni28/Basic_JavaScript/README.md

-#Basic To Learn JavaScript
+# Basic To Learn JavaScript
-##This code consists of Array, For Loop, If-Else, Map, Object, Operator, Set and Switch